The Angels Take Manhattan: Continuity

+Images from "The Eleventh Hour" of a young Amelia Pond going to the garden and awaiting the Doctor are shown at the episode's conclusion.

 Production

 In December 2011, Doctor Who showrunner Steven Moffat announced that Amy and Rory would leave in the seventh series in "heartbreaking" circumstances.
 Amy's exit was a mutual decision between Moffat and Amy's actor Karen Gillan.
 Gillan stated that she wanted to go "on a high when the character was at her prime" and to "go with everything that she wants".
 She wanted her character to have a final ending, and ruled out returning to the show in the future as she felt it would take away from the impact of her final scene.
 Moffat stated he felt "tremendous pressure" writing Amy and Rory's ending.
 He later revealed that he "completely changed" the ending as he was writing it, feeling the emphasis was wrong.
 During rewrites Moffat went back and forth deciding whether or not Amy and Rory should live or die.
 He eventually decided that death would complement the storyline involving the "old, sentimental" and "dangerous" characterisation of the Doctor.
 At one point he considered making the story that involved the Daleks, but felt the Weeping Angels were a "better fit".
 Moffat was also interested in coming up with a new form for the Angels, and so he introduced the cherubs.
 He also said that since the Angels had debuted in "Blink", fans had suggested that the Statue of Liberty could be a Weeping Angel.

 Gillan refused to read the script for a few weeks after she received it because she "didn't want to make it real".
 She said in an interview, "I literally couldn't read it without crying.
 It was the most highly-charged read-through I've ever experienced.
 But I couldn't have asked for a better exit.
 I don't think it'll be what people expect."
 A scene written by Chris Chibnall showing how Rory's father Brian (Mark Williams) became aware of Amy and Rory's fate did not make it into production.
 However, on 12 October 2012, the BBC released an animated storyboard entitled "P.S." that depicted the scene with narration by Arthur Darvill.
 It takes place one week later in Brian's timeline after "The Power of Three" when a man named Anthony delivers him a letter from Rory, telling him that they will never return and that Anthony is the son they adopted in 1946.
 The scene was written to be a DVD extra, and was not filmed due to time constraints.